 ASSESSING THE TRUE DISEASE SEVERITY

-EoE can present at any age, but is more prevalent in childhood or during the third and fourth decades of life (5).
+EoE can present at any age, but is more prevalent in childhood or during the third and fourth decades of life[5].
 Adult patients typically present with a long history of intermittent, often severe dysphagia.
 In the most severe cases the dysphagia may be continuous and associated with odynophagia and chest pain.
 EoE is also prevalent in the paediatric population, and is often associated with other atopic conditions.
 The clinical presentation varies with age.
 Infants and toddlers may present with prolonged feeding time or frank denial of food, whereas older children may present with vomiting and odynophagia.
 Adolescents, like adults tend to present with dysphagia.
-Less frequently, the child may present with failure to thrive and weight loss (27; 28).
+Less frequently, the child may present with failure to thrive and weight loss[27,28].

 EoE is associated with a number of abnormalities of the oesophagus at endoscopy.
 These include; oesophageal rings (or trachealisation), furrows, white exudate, narrowing and in the most severe cases stricture formation.
-(29)However, normal endoscopic findings do not exclude the diagnosis and neither are the above endoscopic findings pathognomic of the condition.
+The pathogenesis of dysphagia in EoE is believed to be poor compliance, or reduced distensibility.
+If this affects the esophagus diffusely then a narrow bore oesophagus that fails to distend will result.
+If there is focal fibrosis, a stricture will be evident.
+The distinction is important when considering interventions such as dilation[29].
+However, normal endoscopic findings do not exclude the diagnosis and neither are the above endoscopic findings pathognomonic of the condition.
 A number of studies have demonstrated histopathological evidence of EoE in patients with normal appearance of the oesophagus at endoscopy.
-This highlights the importance of oesophageal biopsy for all patients presenting with food bolus obstruction or dysphagia, even in the presence of a normal looking oesophagus (12; 30).
+This highlights the importance of oesophageal biopsy for all patients presenting with food bolus obstruction or dysphagia, even in the presence of a normal looking oesophagus[12,30].

 Recent research has also shown that up to half of patients who present acutely with food bolus obstruction have underlying EoE.
-In a prospective series of 43 patients presenting with food bolus obstruction, of whom 29 had biopsies taken from the proximal and distal oesophagus, 14 (50%) fulfilled the histological criteria for EoE (31).
-A further study reported that 17 of 31 (55%) patients presenting with food bolus obstruction fulfilled the histological criteria for EoE (32).
+In a prospective series of 43 patients presenting with food bolus obstruction, of whom 29 had biopsies taken from the proximal and distal oesophagus, 14 (50%) fulfilled the histological criteria for EoE[31].
+A further study reported that 17 of 31 (55%) patients presenting with food bolus obstruction fulfilled the histological criteria for EoE[32].
 It is for these reasons that the most recent consensus guidelines stress the need for oesophageal biopsy of all patients presenting with dysphagia.
-In patients presenting with acute food bolus obstruction, oesophageal biopsies should also be taken at the time of disimpaction with arrangements made for appropriate clinical follow up (33).
-In countries where the management of acute food bolus obstruction is principally managed by non EoE specialists, efforts should be made to raise awareness of the condition in order to avoid missed diagnoses (34).
+In patients presenting with acute food bolus obstruction, oesophageal biopsies should also be taken at the time of disimpaction with arrangements made for appropriate clinical follow up[33].
+In countries where the management of acute food bolus obstruction is principally managed by non EoE specialists, efforts should be made to raise awareness of the condition in order to avoid missed diagnoses[34].

-A disease specific EoE health related quality of life questionnaire has also been developed (35).
+A disease specific EoE health related quality of life questionnaire has also been developed[35].
 This may be useful in identifying those who may benefit from treatment and in the assessment of response to therapy both in the clinical and research setting.
 There is a need to identify overall disease severity and to establish if symptoms, endoscopy or pathology can predict therapeutic outcomes.

 Attention has also turned towards identifying potential biomarkers of the disease.
-Serum eosinophil derived neurotoxin (EDN) has recently been highlighted as a potential diagnostic biomarker for EoE that may also be valid in assessing response to therapy and relapse of symptoms (36).
+Serum eosinophil derived neurotoxin (EDN) has recently been highlighted as a potential diagnostic biomarker for EoE that may also be valid in assessing response to therapy and relapse of symptoms[36].

 THERAPY